raptor09010/Micropython-Esp32-BLE-Keyboard-clicker/README.md

 ### MicroPython firmware with BLE support
 ESP32-S2 / ESP32-S3 recommended.
+The program uses at least 42kb of ram
 # Instalation instructions
 - Copy one of the hid_services library into your lib directory (hid_services.mpy is recomended)